Analog fast Fourier transforms for scalable and efficient signal processing

-Input values are applied to the SONOS array in a bit-serial fashion to the select gate (SG) lines.
-If a bit is `1', the SG is driven to 2.5V, the select transistor is ON, and the SONOS transistor conducts current from the BL to the source line (SL).
-If a bit is `0', the SG is driven to 0V, the select transistor is OFF, and the cell does not conduct any current from the BL.
+To compute analog MVMs, input values are applied bit-serially to the SONOS array to the select gate (SG) lines.
+If a bit is `1', the SG is driven to 2.5V to turn on the select transistor, and the SONOS transistor conducts current from the BL to the source line (SL).
+If a bit is `0', the SG is biased to 0V, and the cell does not conduct any current from the BL.
 Each BL is held at 0.06V by a voltage regulator.
-An individual MVM operation on the test chip was conducted between the stored DFT matrix and a binary slice of the input vector.
-The SONOS cell conducts current only in one direction (BL to SL), which keeps the conductance of the SONOS cell robust to small variations in the BL voltage.
-MVMs with positive and negative input values were computed in separate cycles then subtracted digitally.
-The summed current on each BL is converted to a voltage using a TIA, then converted to a 12-bit digital value by the ADC.
-For analog DFTs, we operated the on-chip ADC in a mode that has an input current dynamic range of 17{~\textmu}A and a current spacing between ADC levels of 4.88 nA.
-This wider range compared to the cell read operation accounts for the fact that the analog sum of currents during a DFT can be much larger than the current through a single SONOS cell.
-Any summed current that exceeds this current limit is clipped to the maximum value upon digital read-out.
+The control gate (CG) is held at 0V.
+The SONOS cell conducts current only in one direction (BL to SL), which keeps its drain current more robust to variations in the BL voltage.
+For each input bit, the summed current on each BL is converted to a voltage using a TIA, then converted to a 12-bit digital value by the ADC.
+In analog MVM mode, the on-chip ADC has an input current dynamic range of 17{~\textmu}A and a current spacing between ADC levels of 4.88 nA.
+Any summed current that exceeds this limit is clipped to the maximum value upon digital read-out.